 Congratulations to the 10 residents chosen to be a part of the inaugural class of the National Digital Stewardship Residency.
-Learn more about the residents and the projects they'll be working on here.
+Learn more about the residents and the projects they are working on here.

 The mission of the National Digital Stewardship Residency (NDSR) is to build a dedicated community of professionals who will advance our nation's capabilities in managing, preserving, and making accessible the digital record of human achievement.
 This will enable current and future generations to fully realize the potential of digital resources now and for years to come.